 Travel ResourcesUp to date information can be found on Global Michigan or UofM COVID website.Internships are a graduation requirement for all Master of Public Health (MPH) and Master of Health Services Administration (MHSA).
 Most students will complete their internship in the summer between their first and second years.

-Graduate Internship Requirements include:
+Graduate Internship Requirements

 - 252 hours (minimum)

-- Internship Registration and search process
+- Internship Registration and Search Process including signed expectations packet

 Epidemiology, Environmental Health Sciences, Health Behavior Health Education, and Nutrition required a poster and presentation on the internship experience in the fall of their second year.
 These departments also offer a credit reduction reflecting hours completed.